taylor-vann/weblog/drafts/SCALABLE_UI.md

 SO DON"T SIT HERE AND FUCKING TELL ME UI COMPONENTS BELONG IN A GAWD DAMN MONOLITH

 It's an engineering smell.
 It smells green.
-Like that engineer hasn't had their tail whipped by the fall of the frontend hubris of an underqualified project lead.
+Like that engineer hasn't had their tail whipped by their frontend hubris comes crashing down.

 It tells me you've never encountered this problem and you have no fucking idea how to handle it.

+You're an engineer that hasn't had their ass handed to them yet.
+Even worse if you're a team lead and you haven't had your ass handed to you yet.
+You sure your okay with risking all your teammates career over your stupid fucking button?

 ## The dirty secret about monoliths, monolith? more like monomyth